New in Hamburg

 The fellowships funded by the P.R.I.M.E programme combine a 12-months mobility phase abroad with a 6-months re-integration phase in Germany, to ensure further integration into the German system of science and research.

 - GERiT – German Research Institutions

 Research directory of the German Research Foundation (DFG) and the German Academic Exchange Service (DAAD).
-Here, you can structure your search according to subject area.
+Here, you can structure your search according to subject area/research field.
 Then select the desired research area from the offered selection as well as the research location (Hamburg).

 Look for information on funding programs for incoming researchers.